 In 2014, SIGCHI awarded Nelson a Special Recognition Award, which recognizes individuals whose vision or achievements have significantly influenced and broadly shaped conceptions of human-computer interaction.
 The ACM Special Interest Group on Hypertext and the Web presents the Ted Nelson Newcomer Award at its annual conference for the best paper written by authors who have never published in earlier Hypertext proceedings.

-In 1988, I wrote the following about Ted Nelson (Shneiderman, Ben, Hypertext on Hypertext, Hyperties disk with 1Mbyte data and graphics incorporating July 1988 CACM, ACM Press, New York, NY (July 1988): “A pioneering visionary of universal hypertext systems including the social and legal structures; keynote speaker at Hypertext ’87 Workshop.
+In 1988, I wrote the following about Ted Nelson (Shneiderman, Ben, Hypertext on Hypertext, Hyperties disk with 1Mbyte data and graphics incorporating July 1988 CACM, ACM Press, New York, NY): “A pioneering visionary of universal hypertext systems including the social and legal structures; keynote speaker at Hypertext ’87 Workshop.
 Ted Nelson’s creative visions are amply displayed in his lively books, Computer Lib/Dream Machines and Literary Machines, which detail his hypertext vision.
 Nelson understood that major social and legal changes would be necessary to realize his concept of universal hypertext environment.
 His XANADU system supported enormous “docuverses” including complex links among literary sources, quotations, critiques, etc. and a vast global network accessible from community-oriented computer centers.”
-Then in 2015, I wrote these poems (Shneiderman, B., Ode to Ted Nelson, in Dechow, D. R. and Struppa, D. C. (Editors), Intertwingled: The Work and Influence of Ted Nelson, Springer (2015), 7-11).
+Then in 2015, I wrote two poems to honor him (Shneiderman, B., Ode to Ted Nelson, in Dechow, D. R. and Struppa, D. C. (Editors), Intertwingled: The Work and Influence of Ted Nelson, Springer (2015), 7-11).

 Ted Nelson’s intertwingled brains,